MadsAagaard/germlineNGS/README.md

 ## General info:
 This pipeline is used for the following NGS designs at KG Vejle:
-1. Panels (AV1 and CV5 currently supported)
+1. Panels (AV1, MV1 and CV5 currently supported)
 2. WES
-3. WGS CNV (simple pipeline for WGS CNV)
+3. WGS & WGS CNV
-4. WGS (full analysis)

 The script takes mapped data (CRAM files) or raw data (fastq) as input.
 Hg38 (v3) assembly is used by default.
 Hg19 is no longer supported.